Updated 9 Apr 2020

 You can view information about the users and change or remove their role on the blog.

-Users that have been added who have not visited and logged into the blogs are added as pending .
+Users that have been added who have not visited and logged into the blogs are added as NOT LOGGED IN YET (Previously marked Pending) .
 Glow users will have the account on the blogs service created when they visit the blog home page for their LA after clicking the tile in RM Unify or by logging on by click site admin on a blog or visiting a page on a Glow only or privated blog.